hongkongkiwi/aws-kms-self-signed-certificate/README.md

 - `--cert-org-unit`: The organizational unit name (OU) for the certificate.
 - `--cert-email`: The email address for the certificate.
 - `--cert-san`: The subject alternative name (SAN) for the certificate.
 This option can be repeated.
+- `--cert-serial`: The serial number for the certificate.
+Defaults to 1.
+- `--cert-ca`: Set the certificate as a Certificate Authority (CA).
+Defaults to false.
+- `--pkcs11-debug`: Enable PKCS11 debugging.
+- `--pkcs11-label`: The PKCS11 token label to use.
+- `--openssl-conf`: Path to the OpenSSL configuration file.

 ### Output Options